For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-Our picks for the best traditional restaurant in each state include eateries serving dishes that reflect the locale, iconic establishments and places locals rave about.
-Some are fancy enough for special occasions (think an anniversary or Valentine’s Day dinner), while others offer outstanding food in a casual environment.
-All serve up what will soon become your new favorite foods, a lesson in culinary anthropology and the joy of knowing the people and places that make the nation’s palate so interesting.
+Some are fancy enough for special occasions (think: anniversaries or Valentine’s Day dinners), while others offer outstanding food in a more casual setting.
+All serve up what just might become your new favorite dish, along with a lesson in culinary anthropology and the joy of discovering what makes the nation’s palate both diverse and delicious.

 Archibalds Traditional American Restaurant In Alabama Via Tripadvisor

-Alabama: Archibald’s
+Archibald’s

-The buckle of the barbecue belt, Alabama takes a couple different approaches to this succulent smoked meat, depending on what part of the state you’re in.
+The buckle of the barbecue belt, Alabama takes a couple of different approaches to this succulent smoked meat, depending on what part of the state you’re in.
 But when George and Paulette Archibald first started serving their hickory-smoked ribs out of this small Northport joint in 1962, folks lined up around the cinder-block building, including legendary University of Alabama coach Bear Bryant.
-Now with two locations and three generations of Archibald pit masters at the helm, the family eatery serves those same highly acclaimed ribs, pulled pork and other delicacies—like wings, fried catfish and whiting—along with a host of homemade sides and desserts.

 Noodles Soup With Pork At Diaz Cafe In Alaska Via Tripadvisor